 I recently built the biggest, clunkiest iPad mini case ever, transforming my old Macintosh SE case into an iPad stand.
 But what to do with that empty case?
 Why, it’s the perfect size for a custom Mini-ITX PC!
 Introducing my liquid-cooled Core i7 monster Mac SE!

-Today I’m going to dive into the hardware I selected, starting with the motherboard, CPU, and memory.
+Today I’m going to dive into the hardware I selected for FreeNAS, starting with the motherboard, CPU, and memory.
 FreeNAS runs on any PC hardware, but building a reliable and scalable storage solution means picking higher-end components.
 I selected a Supermicro X10SL7 server-class motherboard with 14 (!)
-SAS/SATA ports … [Read more...] about My FreeNAS Build: Supermicro X10SL7, Intel Haswell Xeon, ECC RAM
+SAS/SATA ports paired with an Intel Xeon E3-1231v3 (Haswell) CPU and ECC memory from Crucial.

 I’ve been a MacBook Pro user since the last decade, switching for better hardware but staying for the better OS.
 I happily bought a 15-inch MacBook Pro with Retina Display the day they were announced, but I’ve been using that same machine since 2012.
 Now I’m impatiently waiting to upgrade, holding out for Intel’s new Skylake CPUs and the late-2015 or early-2016 MacBook Pro.